-Particulate matter levels were all within the low band of the DAQI in 2022.
+Particulate matter levels were all within the low band of the DAQI in 2023.
 The PM10 daily Air Quality Standard (AQS) of 50 μ g m-3 (which should not be breached more than seven times in a year) was not exceeded at any location; and the annual PM10 AQS of 18 μ g m-3 was not exceeded at any location.
 There is currently no daily Air Quality Standard for PM{2.5}.
 The annual PM{2.5} standard of 10 μ g m-3 was not exceeded at any location.
+The annual NO2 AQS of 40 μ g m-3 was not exceeded at any location.
+The annual NO2 AQS of 100 μ g m-3 (which should not be breached more than ten times in a year) was not exceeded at any location.
+There are no specific standards for TVOC.